Willie Soon

-Soon is a anthropogenic climate change denier, disputing the scientific understanding of climate change, and contends that most global warming is caused by solar variation rather than by human activity.
+Soon is an anthropogenic climate change denier, disputing the scientific understanding of climate change, and contends that most global warming is caused by solar variation rather than by human activity.
 He co-wrote a paper whose methodology was widely criticised by the scientific community.
 Climate scientists such as Gavin Schmidt of the Goddard Institute for Space Studies have refuted Soon's arguments, and the Smithsonian does not support his conclusions.
 He is nonetheless frequently cited by politicians opposed to climate-change legislation.

 Soon co-authored The Maunder Minimum and the Variable Sun–Earth Connection with Steven H. Yaskell.
 The book treats historical and proxy records of climate change coinciding with the Maunder Minimum, a period from 1645 to about 1715 when sunspots became exceedingly rare.

 From 2005 to 2015, Soon had received over $1.2 million from the fossil fuel industry, while failing to disclose that conflict of interest in most of his work.
-Of this industry funding, over half went on the Smithsonian's facility operating costs, with the remainder going to Soon as his salary.
+As is standard for externally funded researchers at the CfA, over half of this funding went on the Smithsonian's facility operating costs, with the remainder going to Soon as his salary.